AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 10. Badge with Pulse

-animate-pulse or a subtle glow effect.
-This pattern has become a reliable AI fingerprint.
-Remove it entirely or replace it with a static announcement bar.11.
+animate-pulse or a glow.
+A reliable fingerprint.
+Remove it or replace it with a static announcement bar.11.
 "Built with Love" Footer

 12. Feature Cards with Icon, Title, One Line